tarikbouari/Receip-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give this project a ⭐️ if you like it !
+Give this project a ⭐️ if you like it!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>